History Files

 Following this latest attack and seeming defeat, Shamshi-Adad dies soon afterwards, either in battle or of natural causes.
 His broad northern Mesopotamian empire quickly falls apart.

 Although Ishme-Dagan is a capable military leader, his reign is chaotic and he is never able to assert control over his father's empire.
-Apum, the capital of the kingdom, is lost very quickly while the king continues to rule Ekallatum and control Ashur.
+Shehna, the kingdom's administrative capital, is lost very quickly while Ishme-Dagan continues to rule Ekallatum and control Ashur.

 Yasmah-Adad is overthrown and Mari is also lost.
 That city becomes allied to the Babylonians under Hammurabi while Ishme-Dagan collects allies in the north and the two states - Ekallatum and Mari - renew their mutual hostilities.